Rotaerk/haskellTutorial/Chapter1.md

 **Variables** are another kind of single-symbol expression, only these are defined by the programmer, and they exist to represent *another* expression.
 A variable is defined through a mechanism called **binding**, which entails specifying a name for it along with the expression it should stand for.
 Evaluation of any variable entails evaluating the expression it is bound to.
-The expression that a variable is bound to is only ever evaluated *once*, even if the variable is referenced multiple times by other expressions.

 One way to bind a variable is called a **binding declaration**, which looks like this: